mxagar/eda_fe_summary/README.md

 5. Feature Selection
 6. Data Modelling

 The file [data_processing.py](data_processing.py) compiles the most important tools I use for the steps 2-5, following the [80/20 Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
+Additionally, the folder [`utils/`](utils) contains very basic template files for a data science project setup:

+- `README.md`
+- `conda.yaml`
+- `requirements.txt`

-Additionally, in the following, some practical guidelines are summarized very schematically.
+In the following, some practical guidelines are summarized very schematically.
 Notes:

 - This guide assumes familiarity with `python`, `numpy`, `pandas`, `matplotlib`, `seaborn`, `sklearn` and `scipy`, among others.
 - Additionally, I presume you are acquainted with machine learning and data science concepts.